Upcoming Speaking Engagements

 May 9th, 2019, Silicon Valley

-Neal O'Farrell, author of Double Trouble, will be speaking about the convergence of identity theft and cybercrime at the Silicon Valley Business Travel Association in Palo Alto California.
+Neal O'Farrell, author of Double Trouble, will be speaking about the convergence of identity theft and cybercrime, and the impact on business travelers, at the Silicon Valley Business Travel Association in Palo Alto California.

 April 11th 2019, Yahoo Finance

 Neal O'Farrell, Leading Cybersecurity Expert and Executive Director of the Identity Theft Council, Joins the Taliware™ Advisory Board

 "I believe that Taliware's biometric authentication and geo-presence verification app will be of great value in protecting consumers from fraud," states Neal O'Farrell.
 "Multi-factor identification is increasingly important and the far-reaching consequences of the 2018 General Data Protection Regulation makes this a critical feature for businesses as well," he added.
 Read more.